Perryvw/dznlint/README.md

 ## no_out_params_in_out_events

-For `out` events, parameters cannot be `out`, this will be rejected by Dezyne.
+For `out` events, parameters cannot be `out` or `inout`, this will be rejected by Dezyne.
 Instead, the parameter should be marked `in`.

 **Possible values:** "hint" | "warning" | **"error"**